 - The DCMS review into the regulation of digital advertising.

-The agenda includes discussion on current handling practices of personal and special category data throughout the digital advertising value chain - particularly focusing on data processing and data transfers between organisations that take place as part of the real-time bidding process for online ad placement.
+The agenda included discussion on current handling practices of personal and special category data throughout the digital advertising value chain - particularly focusing on data processing and data transfers between organisations that take place as part of the real-time bidding process for online ad placement.

-- the specified lawful bases for data processing;
+- The specified lawful bases for data processing;

-- the management and tracking of user consent.
+- The management and tracking of user consent.

 In the context of the ICO guidance on cookies, discussion also took place on the placement of non-essential cookies in the absence of explicit user consent, and potential conflicts with Privacy and Electronic Communications Regulations (PECR) requirements.